cadulceus/yeet_wars/README.md

 # How To Play
 At the start of a yeet wars game, memory is initialized to null bytes and nothing starts out in memory (the 'core'), which is some predefined length (default is 16384 bytes).
 Players are loaded in but do not have any active threads.
 At any point in time, players in the game can "stage" a snippet of assembly limited to a certain amount of lines (default 50).
 At a regular interval determined by the player's player id, that player's staging payload will be assembled and loaded into a random offset in the core that is divisible by 200, and a new thread will be spawned for that player at the beginning of the payload.
 If the player already has more than the maximum configured amount of threads (default 10), their oldest thread will be killed to make space.
-Staging payloads are loaded in every N 'ticks' (default 30), where one tick is the completion of one execution cycle for every thread that was in the thread pool.
-To allow for player reactions, each tick takes N seconds to complete (default 20), with each cycle taking an equal fraction of that time to compute.
+A maximum of one staged payload will be loaded into memory every tick, where one tick is the completion of one execution cycle for every thread that was in the thread pool.
+Each tick is considered one player's "turn" to load in a payload.
+If they have nothing staged, nothing will be loaded in for that tick.
+The frequency at which payloads can be staged can be reduced by increasing the "ticks_per_stage", which will make it such that each player's payload will only be staged every Nth turn.
+Each tick takes N seconds to complete (default 1).
 For every thread that a player owns, they will receive 1 point every time that thread executes a cycle.

 # Yeet Assembly